eshapard/AnkiHabitica/README.md

 Linux:

-Install ankihrpg.py to $HOME/Anki/addons/ directory
-Start Ank and run Tools >> Setup HabitRPG
+Install the latest version of ankiHRPG.py to $HOME/Anki/addons/ directory Start Ank and run Tools >> Setup HabitRPG
      enter userID and apiKey from HabitRPG